multipath-tcp/mptcp.dev/faq.md

 compatible with KTLS.

-Generally, the same value is propagated to all subflows, including the ones created later. eBPF can be used to set different values per subflows.
+Generally, the same value is propagated to all subflows, including the ones created after the calls to `setsockopt()`. eBPF can be used to set different values per subflow.

 ## What are the supported operating systems?
 <details markdown="block">